GoogleCloudPlatform/gcsfuse/docs/semantics.md

 [generations]: https://cloud.google.com/storage/docs/generations-preconditions

-# File contents

-When you open a file, the contents you observe inside of it are as follows:

-*   If the file is already opened on the local machine via the same file system, in your process or in another, the contents are the same as the contents seen by that file descriptor.
-This includes any local modifications that have not yet been flushed (see below).

-*   Otherwise, if the creation of some generation of an object (including tombstone generations for deletions) happened before the open operation, then the contents will be some particular generation of the GCS object.
-See the section on consistency below.

-*   Otherwise, the contents will be some particular generation of the GCS object (created concurrently with the open call) or the empty string.

-Less precisely: you will see the same contents as all other processes on your machine, and those contents will initially consist of the contents of some generation of the object, or the file may be empty if the object was not created before opening the file.

-The contents of an open file do *not* spontaneously change when a new generation of the object is changed.
-If you open a file, then overwrite or delete the object in GCS, your file handle will still observe the same contents as before the modification.

-# Writing, syncing, and closing
+# Inodes and file contents

+The first time a gcsfuse process encounters an (object name, generation) pair in GCS that it didn't create, it assigns it an unsued inode ID.
+Inode IDs are local to a particular process, and there are no guarantees about their stability across machines or invocations on a single machine.

+When the user opens a file by name, the kernel VFS layer translates this to a series of requests to look up inodes while resolving path components.
+Afterward, it asks to open a handle for a particular inode ID.
+Therefore the contents observed when opening a gcsfuse file are exactly the contents of a particular generation of the object backing that file (or the empty string if the file is newly created).

 Files may be opened for writing.
-Modifications are reflected immediately in reads of the file by processes local to the machine using the same file system.

-After a successful `fsync` or a successful `close`, modifications to a file are guaranteed to be reflected in the underlying GCS object.
+Modifications are reflected immediately in reads of the same inode by processes local to the machine using the same file system.
+After a successful `fsync` or a successful `close`, modifications to a file are guaranteed to be reflected in the underlying GCS object, assuming the backing object's generation number has not changed due to writes from another process.
 There are no guarantees about whether they are reflected in GCS after writing but before syncing or closing.

+Calling `fsync` or `close` on a file descriptor may result in a new generation of the object backing the file, as described above.
+In this case, gcsfuse does *not* mint a new inode ID.

+The intent of these conventions is to make it appear as though local writes to a file are in-place modifications as with a traditional file system, whereas remote overwrites of a GCS object appear as some other process unlinking the file from its directory and then linking a distinct file using the same name.
+The `st_nlink` field will reflect this when using `fstat`.

+Note the following consequence: if machine A opens a file and writes to it, then machine B deletes or replaces its backing object, then machine A closes the file, machine A's writes will be lost.
+This matches the behavior on a single machine when process A opens a file and then process B unlinkes it.
+Process A continues to have a consistent view of the file's contents until it closes the file handle, at which point the contents are lost.

 # Write/read consistency

-gcsfuse offers close-to-open consistency.
-This means that any writes made to a file before a successful `close` are guaranteed to be visible to an `open` that happens after the `close` completes, on the same or a remote machine.
-The same is true of an `fsync` to `open` sequence.

-More precisely: Let O be an object in GCS, and A and B be machines.
-Say that A opens a file backed by O, makes some modifications to it and then sees `close` return successfully.
-Because `close` returned successfully, the contents that A saw at `close` time were committed to some generation G of O.

-Now say that B opens a file backed by O, that B did not already have an open handle for the file, and that the call to `close` on A happened before the call to `open` on B. Then the contents of the file as seen by B are guaranteed to be exactly the contents of some generation G' of O such that G <= G'.
+gcsfuse offers close-to-open and fsync-to-open consistency.
+As discussed above, `close` and `fsync` create a new generation of the object before returning, as long as the object hasn't been changed since it was last observed by the gcsfuse process.
+On the other end, `open` guarantees to observe a generation at least as recent as all generations created before `open` was called.

+Therefore if:

+*   machine A opens a file and writes then successfully closes or syncs it, and
+*   the file was not concurrently unlinked from the point of view of A, and
+*   machine B opens the file after machine A finishes closing or syncing,

+then machine B will observe a version of the file at least as new as the one created by machine A.

 # Directory listing